-- Are formally educated in sound, positive learning principles and techniques
+- Formally educated in sound, positive learning principles and techniques

 - Have many years of experience with all kinds of dogs